zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 * **shared_session**: If true the instrument reuses a session to a data server.
   Sharing a session is enabled by default and increases the setup speed as well as resource consumption.
+* **vector_quantity_value_map_array_keys**: If vector quantity value is a dictionary instead of an array, the values in the list defines the key from where the vector can be found.
+First matching key is used.
 * **logger_level**: Used logger level.
 If not specified the default logger level (Info = 20) from zhinst-labber is used.
 * **logger_path**: Optional path for storing the logger output to a path.
 (In